safedep/vet/docs/filtering.md

 Scanning a package manifest is a resource intensive process as it involves enriching package metadata by queryin [Insights API](https://safedep.io/docs/concepts/raya-data-platform-overview).
-However, for filtering and reporting may be done multiple times on the same manifest.
+However, filtering and reporting may be done multiple times on the same manifest.
 To speed up the process, we can dump the enriched data as JSON and load the same for filtering and reporting.